bitmeal/sks_airspy_ant_community_fw/README.md

 ## What is it and why do I want it?
 Stock SKS AIRSPY sensors only talk to a proprietary companion app on Android, iOS or Garmin devices.
 They do not implement any industry standard to provide the tire pressure information.
 Let's change this!
 With this firmware, your AIRSPY sensors seamlessly integrate with a range of cycling computers supporting the ANT+ TPMS profile, providing real-time tire pressure monitoring without need for a proprietary app.

 You may want this, if you like some more gadgets on you bike, own a bike computer, like some tinkering, and because these can be had second hand for as low as 30€ a pair.
+As the sensor uses a nRF52832 for communication, implementing and flashing new firmware is pretty straightforward, as development tools are openly accessible.

 ### Features